 Assessment Access Arrangements

-If you're disabled, or if you become ill at the time of your assessments, then special arrangements may be made for you.
+If you're disabled or become ill at the time of your assessments, then special assessment access arrangements may be made for you.

 - extra time

 - rest breaks

 - use of a computer